REDRESS offers internships to excellent law graduates and LLM students with a strong background in international human rights work.

 Interns are based in either London or The Hague.
 Daily lunch and travel expenses are provided.
 Applicants should be able to work for a minimum of three months.

-- Information regarding July intake will be posted soon.
+- Information regarding September intake will be posted in July.

 Funded fellows, experienced volunteer lawyers and corporate secondments